-FCA Fit and Proper Tests under the SM&CR
+FCA Fit and Proper Tests Explained: SM&CR Requirements Guide

 FCA testing is for people performing a controlled or senior management function such as, Directors and Chief Executives.

-The Senior Managers and Certification Regime (SC&MR) applies to almost all FCA-authorised firms in the UK.
-It is designed to strengthen individual accountability, improve conduct standards and protect consumers by ensuring that key individuals are fit and proper for the roles they perform.
+The Senior Managers and Certification Regime (SM&CR) applies to almost all FCA-authorised (Financial Conduct Authority) firms in the UK.
+This ensures client protection and high conduct standards by holding key individuals strictly accountable and verifying their fitness for the roles.

-The regime was extended in December 2019 from banks, insurers and Prudential Regulation Authority (PRA) regulated firms to all solo-regulated FCA firms, with benchmark administrators added in December 2020.
+In December 2019, the FCA extended the regime to all solo-regulated firms, building on its previous coverage of banks, insurers and Prudential Regulation Authority (PRA) regulated firms.
+The FCA then expanded it further to include benchmark administrators in December 2020.
 It remains fully in force in 2026, although the FCA and HM Treasury are consulting on future reforms to streamline the regime without weakening accountability.

 The objectives of the SM&CR are to: